kobbob/SEI-Project-Three/README.md

 ## Wins
- * I was happy with how the styling came out however it didn’t fulfil all my intentions (see future improvements below).
+ * I was happy with how the styling came out however it didn’t fulfil all my intentions (see [Future Improvements](#future-improvements)).
  * Being able to produce a full-stack app on my own for the first time.
  * Being able to have creative agency throughout and explore ideas as they came along.